marco-vrinssen/BentoPlus/README.md

 # WoW Addon: Quality of Life Enhancements

 This addon enhances your World of Warcraft experience by modifying several in-game behaviors and interface elements for improved convenience.
-Here's a brief overview of the features:

 ## Features